Breast Reconstruction Breast Reconstruction

 £25,000

-The cost varies depending on the surgeon’s experience, the specific technique used, and the complexity of the procedure.
+The cost of breast reconstruction surgery varies depending on the surgeon’s experience, the specific type of reconstruction technique used, and the complexity of the reconstruction procedure.
 To ensure you receive the best possible care and results, it’s essential to understand the cost of the surgery and budget accordingly.
 Keep in mind that some or all the costs may be covered by your insurance provider, depending on your policy and the medical necessity of the procedure.
 Be sure to discuss your financial options with our team*.
 You can find more information on our pricing and payment plans pages*, or please get in touch with our team and we’ll gladly discuss your options.

 FAQs